ggerganov/llama.cpp/examples/server/README.md

     `logit_bias`: Modify the likelihood of a token appearing in the generated text completion.
 For example, use `"logit_bias": [[15043,1.0]]` to increase the likelihood of the token 'Hello', or `"logit_bias": [[15043,-1.0]]` to decrease its likelihood.
 Setting the value to false, `"logit_bias": [[15043,false]]` ensures that the token `Hello` is never produced (default: []).

     `n_probs`: If greater than 0, the response also contains the probabilities of top N tokens for each generated token (default: 0)

+    `slot_id`: Assign the completion task to an specific slot.
+If is -1 the task will be assigned to a Idle slot (default: -1)

+    `cache_prompt`: Save the prompt and generation for avoid reprocess entire prompt if a part of this isn't change (default: false)

+    `system_prompt`: Change the system prompt (initial prompt of all slots), this is useful for chat applications.

 -   **POST** `/tokenize`: Tokenize a given text.